Tests and treatments

 - An epidural placed at a higher level makes it so that you do not feel sensation in the abdominal area (often used for abdominal surgeries).

-Read more here about anaesthesia for labour and birth or a caesarean section.
+Read more here about anaesthesia for the birthing process or a caesarean section.

 In some circumstances, the anaesthesiologist cannot place an epidural: